Kodular/Documentation/docs/components/sensors/clock.md

     |day|`number`|

-Allows the user to set the clock to be a date value.
-Valid values for the month field are 1-12 and 1-31 for the day field.
+Allows the user to set the clock to be a date value Valid values for the month field are 1-12 and 1-31 for the day field.

 ### MakeInstant